Habitual Residence & Right to Reside

 As evidence of relationships

-- For family relationships: this can include marriage certificates, civil partnership certificates or birth certificates.
-For unmarried partners: proof that you continue to be in a durable relationship, such as joint bank or building society statements, joint tenancy agreements or evidence that you have both continued to pay utility bills at the property at which you reside.
+- For unmarried partners: proof that you continue to be in a durable relationship, such as joint bank or building society statements, joint tenancy agreements or evidence that you have both continued to pay utility bills at the property at which you reside.
 You should also include your registration certificate confirming that your right of residence as an unmarried partner has previously been recognised by the Home Office.

 Example